Shuffle

 Here's the typical flow for buying cryptocurrency from an exchange.

-1. Visit a crypto exchange website.
+1. Visit a crypto exchange website, like Coinbase.

 2. Create an account and verify your identity as required.